 Serum concentration of prohepcidin measured before PEG-IFN/RBV therapy in chronic hepatitis C individuals slightly, but not significantly, exceeded values observed in healthy controls (93.2 ± 5.3 ng/mL vs 84.1 ± 7.8 ng/mL, respectively, P = 0.46).
 Interestingly, we observed a higher concentration of serum prohepcidin in HCV genotype 3a compared to genotype 1 (98.8 ± 4.7 ng/mL vs 88.5 ± 8.9 ng/mL, respectively, P = 0.02).
-In the latter group the values were also significantly higher than in controls (P = 0.04) (Figure ).
+In the latter group the values were also significantly higher than in controls (P = 0.04) (Figure 1).

 Figure 1 Baseline concentration of prohepcidin in healthy individuals as well as in hepatitis C virus (HCV) genotype 1 and genotype 3 patients.

-Baseline serum prohepcidin concentration showed a positive correlation with serum ferritin in chronic hepatitis C (R = 0.50, P = 0.02) (Table ).
+Baseline serum prohepcidin concentration showed a positive correlation with serum ferritin in chronic hepatitis C (R = 0.50, P = 0.02) (Table 2).
 In HCV genotype 1 the positive correlation between prohepcidin and ferritin was even stronger (R = 0.63, P = 0.001).
 Furthermore, an association with alanine aminotransferase (ALT) activity (R = 0.38, P = 0.04) was observed.
 We did not notice correlations between serum prohepcidin and either age, sex, liver histology, baseline HCV viral load, serum iron or TIBC.

 R: Responders [HCV-RNA undetectable 6 mo after the end of pegylated interferon (PEG-IFN) + ribavirin (RBV) therapy]; NR: Non-responders (HCV-RNA positive 6 mo after the end of PEG-IFN + RBV therapy).